jjjmmm0410/G3-finalproject/README.md

 ## 🌈 Activity 1 - Sequencing stories using 6-cut cartoons 💥 (24.05.21)

-📍 Objectives
+#### 📍 Objectives
-  1. Students can improve their listening skills by listening to a story narrated with accurate pronunciation by AI.
+  🗣️ Students can improve their listening skills by listening to a story narrated with accurate pronunciation by AI.
-  2. Students can gain a clear understanding of the story that will also be used in the main activity.
+  🗣️ Students can gain a clear understanding of the story that will also be used in the main activity.

-📍 Group activities
+#### 📍 Group activities

-📍 Required Tools
+#### 📍 Required Tools
   * Hugging Face
+  * Random 4cut code
-  * Colab
+  * ChatGPT

-📍 Contents 💬
+#### 📍 Contents 💬
 1. The teacher explains the story to the students.
    * Students understand the story through videos.
    * The story video was pre-made by the teacher using a tool called 'Steve I'.